icon

 What’s the science behind durability?

 Although it may seem counterintuitive, the process of charring the timber actually makes it stronger and more durable.
-When performed by an expert, the Shou Sugi Ban process harnesses the properties of fire to enhance the wood’s properties.
+When performed by an experts in a controlled and repetable setting, the Shou Sugi Ban process harnesses the properties of fire to enhance the timber’s durability.

 The result is a resilient timber cladding that can be used in both interior and exterior applications.